CertainlyP/ClipGuard/README.md

 3. The page instructs the user to press Win+R, paste (Ctrl+V), and hit Enter
 4. The user unknowingly executes the payload themselves — bypassing traditional security controls

-The key insight: when JavaScript writes to the clipboard via navigator.clipboard.writeText(), the clipboard contains CF_UNICODETEXT only — no CF_HTML format.
-When a user manually selects and copies text from a webpage, the browser places both CF_UNICODETEXT and CF_HTML on the clipboard.
-ClipGuard uses this format difference as its primary detection signal.
+The key insight: when JavaScript writes to the clipboard via navigator.clipboard.writeText(), the clipboard contains CF_UNICODETEXT only —When a user manually selects and copies text from a webpage, the browser places both CF_UNICODETEXT and CF_HTML on the clipboard.
+ClipGuard uses this format difference as  one of its primary detection signal.

 ## How It Works